CoinFabrik/scout/docs/docs/vulnerabilities/23-lazy-delegate.md

 }
 ```

 In this example, the function `change_admin` takes `new_admin` and sets it as the new admin.
-If this function is called, `self.admin` will be the same as before, even if it's setted to a new AccountId.
+If this function is called, `self.admin` will be the same as before, even if it's setted to a new `AccountId`.

 The vulnerable code example can be found [`here`](https://github.com/CoinFabrik/scout/tree/main/test-cases/lazy-delegate/lazy-delegate-1/vulnerable-example).